catern/supervise/README.md

 To assure you of the correctness of supervise, know that supervise will exit in these four cases:

-- Control and/or status fds for communication were passed in, and they have all closed.
+- A control fd for communications were passed in, and has now closed.
 - All our children are dead.
 - We received a non-SIGKILL fatal signal that was not blocked or ignored when we started.
 - Some believed-to-be-impossible syscall error happened